-Melbourne escape-artists are spoilt for choice when it comes to weekend adventuring.
-Check out our top 5 overnight hikes near Melbourne and let us know what you reckon!
+Melbourne escape-artists are spoilt for choice when it comes to a weekend adventuring.
+Check out our five best overnight hikes near Melbourne and get out there!

 Whichever direction you decide to throw a metaphorical stone from the CBD, it’s likely to land on either a secluded forest trail, a wild and rugged coastal track or plop into a remote mountain stream that’s teeming with fish.

-With the help of expert Victorian hikers who’ve conquered more trails than most of us have had hot dinners, we’ve simmered down the plethora of options to bring you five absolute pearlers.
+With the help of expert Victorian hikers who’ve conquered more trails than most of us have had hot dinners, we’ve simmered down the plethora of options to bring you, five absolute pearler, overnight hikes near Melbourne.
 Special thanks to Darren from Trail Hiking and Neil from Bushwalking Blog.

 Duration: 2 days